 Symposium on “A World More Equal.
 An Internationalist Perspective on the Cold War”

-HUM:Global Talk! with Sandrine Kott (University of Geneva) in discussion with Glenda Sluga (EUI), Bob Reinalda (Radboud University) and Steven Jensen (the Danish Institute for Human Rights).
+HUM:Global Talk! with Sandrine Kott (University of Geneva) in discussion with Jenny Andersson (Uppsala University), Bob Reinalda (Radboud University) and Steven Jensen (the Danish Institute for Human Rights).

 About the book